Did Thanos' snap raise the market's soft spot for Trump?

 Hello everyone, I am Dolphin Research!

-In last week's Strategy Weekly Report, Dolphin Research used a simplified story to help everyone understand Trump's aggressive tariff policies and his willingness to openly tear apart the trade order he established.
-What gives Trump the confidence to do this?
+In last week's Strategy Weekly Report, Dolphin Research used a simplified story to help everyone understand Trump's aggressive tariff policies and the enemies he has made.
+What gives Trump the confidence to openly tear apart the trade order he established?
 Does he have any vulnerabilities?
 How should we view the upcoming trade war?

-1. Low Leverage Among Residents, AI to Drive the Next Decade
+1. Low Leverage for Residents, AI to Drive the Next Decade

-One major reason Trump dares to challenge the world on his own is that the domestic economy (both businesses and residents) is relatively stable and confident.
+One major reason Trump dares to challenge the world alone is that the domestic economy (both businesses and residents) is relatively stable and confident.

-Currently, in the United States, from the perspective of household wealth, American household wealth has accelerated growth post-pandemic, and the ability to cover debts with savings has strengthened overall.
+Currently in the United States, from the perspective of household wealth, American household wealth has accelerated growth post-pandemic, and the ability to cover liabilities with savings has strengthened overall.
 The balance sheets of American residents are currently very healthy.

-However, the prosperity of the private sector in the United States is not without its costs.
-The price of America's post-pandemic prosperity is the massive federal budget deficit and the rising pressure of interest payments.
+However, the prosperity of the private sector in the United States does not come without cost; it is an American "exception."
+The price of post-pandemic prosperity is the enormous federal deficit and the rising pressure of interest payments.

-After a large amount of money was distributed, although the Federal Reserve has been withdrawing currency (Tapering), when calculating M2 divided by the real GDP of the United States, as of last year's fourth quarter, the "money supply" in the U.S. GDP was still above historical trend values, and the current Federal Reserve has already removed Tapering.
+After a massive injection of money, although the Federal Reserve has been withdrawing currency (Tapering), when we calculate the ratio of M2 to the real GDP of the United States, as of last year's fourth quarter, the “money supply” in relation to GDP was still above historical trend values, and the Federal Reserve has already ended the Tapering policy.

-Post-pandemic, the leverage ratio of American businesses and residents has been continuously decreasing, but the leverage ratio of the federal government has been continuously increasing.
-Compared to the fourth quarter of 2019 before the pandemic, the federal fiscal leverage ratio in the U.S. increased by a full 20 percentage points by last year's fourth quarter.
+Post-pandemic, the leverage ratios of American businesses and residents have been continuously decreasing, but the leverage ratio of the federal government has been continuously increasing.
+Compared to the fourth quarter of 2019 before the pandemic, the federal fiscal leverage ratio in the fourth quarter of last year increased by a full 20 percentage points.

 (PS, Trump, who has been calling for a reduction in the national debt burden, actually saw the federal debt balance accelerate during his first term (2017-2020) due to tax cuts, even without considering the impact of the pandemic.)

-With nearly $30 trillion in debt and an interest rate of 3.5-4% on borrowing, the current 10-year Treasury bond remains above 4.5%, forcing Treasury Secretary Yellen during the Democratic administration to use short-term borrowing to cover funding gaps.
+With nearly $30 trillion in debt and with an average borrowing interest rate in the range of 3.5% to 4%, the current 10-year Treasury bond yield remains above 4.5%, forcing Treasury Secretary Yellen, who serves during the Democratic administration, to use short-term borrowing to cover funding gaps.

-The newly appointed Republican Treasury Secretary Basant is unwilling to do this and is striving to return Treasury financing to an era of long-term debt.
-However, with the 10-year Treasury bond currently operating in the 4.5%-5% range, directly increasing the proportion of long-term debt will structurally raise the interest cost of U.S. Treasury bonds in the long run.
+The newly appointed Republican Treasury Secretary Besant is unwilling to do this and is striving to return Treasury financing to an era of long-term debt.
+However, with the 10-year Treasury bond currently operating in the 4.5%-5% range, directly increasing the proportion of long-term debt will structurally raise the interest cost of U.S. Treasury bonds in the long term.

 II.
 Trump's Achilles' Heel

-So in this round, while Trump appears aggressive and is attacking from all sides, his Achilles' heel is also quite obvious in Dolphin Research's view:
+So, while it seems that Trump is aggressive and attacking everywhere, his Achilles' heel is also quite obvious in the eyes of Dolphin Research:

 a) Rising 10-Year Treasury Yield

-Under the debt duration structure of Trump and Basant, it is already quite uncomfortable for the 10-year Treasury yield to remain around 4%.
-If it rises to 4.5%-5%, if 10-year, 20-year, or 30-year ultra-long-term Treasury bonds are issued on a large scale at interest rates of 4-5%, it will undoubtedly structurally raise the interest costs for the U.S., which is unbearable.
+Under the debt duration structure of Trump and Besant, it is already quite uncomfortable for the 10-year Treasury yield to remain around 4%; if it rises to 4.5%-5%, if 10-year, 20-year, or 30-year ultra-long-term Treasury bonds are issued on a large scale at interest rates of 4-5%, it will undoubtedly structurally raise the interest costs for the U.S., which is unbearable.

-However, the 10-year U.S. Treasury yield has risen from 4% to 4.5% over the past week.
-Although there are rumors of a Japanese bank collapsing, leading to a sell-off of Treasury bonds to cover losses.
-When asked whether the drop in U.S. bonds was due to China, Treasury Secretary Basant stated that China has no choice because selling U.S. bonds means converting them into dollars, and converting to dollars creates demand for dollars, which conflicts with China's goal of devaluing the yuan to hedge tariffs.
+However, the 10-year U.S. Treasury yield has risen from 4% to 4.5% in the past week.
+Although there are rumors of a Japanese bank going bankrupt, leading to a sell-off of Treasury bonds to fill the gap.
+When asked whether the drop in U.S. Treasury bonds was caused by China, Treasury Secretary Besant stated that China has no choice because selling U.S. Treasury bonds would mean converting them into dollars, and converting into dollars creates demand for dollars, which conflicts with China's goal of devaluing the yuan to hedge against tariffs.

-Of course, in Dolphin Research's view, the logical flaws in this response are quite obvious.
-While the holdings of U.S. bonds by foreign official institutions continue to decline, the demand for gold reserves is steadily increasing.
-If we also consider the rising gold prices, the proportion of gold in global central bank reserves continues to rise.
+Of course, in the eyes of Dolphin Research, the logical flaws in this response are very obvious.
+While the holdings of U.S. Treasury bonds by foreign official institutions continue to decline, the demand for gold reserves is rising, and if we add the continuously rising gold prices, the proportion of gold in global central bank reserves is continuously increasing.

 In fact, regardless of who is selling U.S. Treasuries, the simultaneous decline of the U.S. dollar, U.S. Treasuries, and U.S. stocks naturally raises concerns.
 With the U.S. behaving in such a way, the market's confidence in U.S. assets may diminish.
-In contrast, when there was a major policy adjustment in China earlier, it was early on rated as "uninvestable" by overseas major banks.
-The sharp rise in long-term U.S. Treasury yields is a pain that the current U.S. government, which needs to finance through long-term debt, cannot bear.
+In contrast, when there was a major policy adjustment in China earlier, it was quickly rated as "uninvestable" by overseas major banks.
+The soaring long-term U.S. Treasury yields are a pain that the current U.S. government, which needs to finance through long-term debt, cannot bear.

 b) The Destruction of American Household Wealth?

-If the deflationary environment in the domestic market over the past two years has taught us anything—wage deflation (unemployment, wage cuts) is as important as asset depreciation and will have a significant impact on residents' consumption expectations.
+If the deflationary environment in the domestic market over the past two years has taught us anything—salary deflation (unemployment, wage cuts) is just as important as asset depreciation and will have a significant impact on residents' consumption expectations.

-Similar to how most of China's household wealth is in real estate, most American household wealth is in financial assets such as stocks and bonds, and even pensions are invested in financial assets.
-If stocks and bonds continue to decline sharply, it will significantly affect residents' current payment capabilities and consumption expectations, which is clearly detrimental to future economic expectations.
+Similar to how most of China's household wealth is in real estate, most American household wealth is in financial assets such as stocks and bonds, with even pensions invested in financial assets.
+If stocks and bonds continue to decline significantly, it will have a major impact on residents' current payment capacity and consumption expectations, which is clearly detrimental to future economic expectations.

 c) The Beneficiaries of Globalization in America—Finance and Technology Industries